qjamie/format-losses/README.md

 # How to use

+- Put relevant data into each textbox
+- Convert with the click of a button
-- will add this later
+- Adjust settings at will